niwinz/cljsoup/README.md

 Clojure html/xml parser based on jsoup.

 This is a small library tha wraps a well java library for parsing html into a clojure idiomatic api.
+Cljsoup only exposes a parser api and it does not have intentions to expose a mutanle api.

-Currently it does not support all api that jsoup support out the box.
+NOTE: Currently it does not support all api that jsoup support out the box.
 But, if you need some method that is not implemented in cljsoup, let me know or make a pull-request."